ferrocene/ferrocene/src/expressions.rst

   :t:`[break type]s` of all :t:`[break expression]s`.

 :dp:`fls_q3qpcf2fz7h`
-The :t:`value` of a :t:`infinite loop expression` is determined as follows:
+The :t:`value` of an :t:`infinite loop expression` is determined as follows:

 * :dp:`fls_2ulbzmuuny3g`
   If the :t:`infinite loop expression` does not contain a :t:`break expression`,